cianedanan/reading-notes/class-01.md

 <b>How is the meta HTML tag used when specifying metadata?</b>

-Plenty of meta elemnts include name which clarifies the type of information it holds and content which clarifies the actual content of the page.
+Plenty of meta elements include name which clarifies the type of information it holds and content which clarifies the actual content of the page.

 <b>What is the first step to designing a Website?</b>